kaustubhdeokar/Topic-wise-system-design/1. DistributedSystems/Introduction.md

 ### Assumptions that we make in this course.

     The network is reliable
-    latency is zero - library calls such as grpc, bandwidth is infinite
+    latency is zero - library calls such as grpc, thrift bandwidth is infinite
     network is secure
     transport cost is zero (transportation of data between two points incurs costs).